Kelly Clarkson Shares The Big Surprise She Woke Up To: ‘It’s May In Montana’

 “Fun!!!
 Sitting in Texas heat and I’m jealous if your snow.
 Enjoy!!!!” a second Twitter user said.

-Another told Kelly that the winter scene was actually “very fitting” for them because they’d recently listened to Kelly’s 2013 Christmas album, Wrapped In Red.
+Another fan told Kelly that the winter scene was actually “very fitting” for them because they’d recently listened to Kelly’s 2013 Christmas album, Wrapped in Red.

-The American Idol season 1 winner spent her time in lockdown alongside her husband and children at their cabin in Montana, which is where she’s remotely recorded new episodes of her talk show, The Kelly Clarkson Show.
+The American Idol Season 1 winner has spent her time in lockdown alongside her husband and children at their cabin in Montana, which is where she’s remotely recording new episodes of her talk series, The Kelly Clarkson Show.

-But while Kelly probably won’t get to see any summer sunshine just yet, she still seems to have had a pretty great time with her family in the wintery state over the past few weeks.
+But while Kelly probably won’t get to see any summer sunshine just yet, she still seems to be having a pretty great time with her family in the snowy state.

 Kelly previously gave fans a look around her Montana cabin and the vast grounds that surround it as she revealed what she and her nearest and dearest have been getting up to while in lockdown.